anyuzx/Prongs/src/contents/posts/2019-09-30-python-optimization-using-different-methods.md

 title: Optimizing python code for computations of pair-wise distances - Part I
 date: 2019-09-30
 excerpt: >-
-    In this series of posts, I show various ways to optimize Python code using computation of distances under periodic boundary condition as an example, I show severy different methods to speed up the computation.
-The performances of different methods are benchmarked for comparison.
+    In this series of posts, using calculation of pair-wise distances under periodic boundary condition as an example, I show several different methods to optimize Python codes.
+The performances from different methods are benchmarked for comparison.
 tags:
     - python
 ---